 As such, the wealth was created by externalizing costs in derogation of the free and equal societies envisioned by the Convention, a mistake which should entitle future generations to compensation (in the form of the planning incentives/entitlements discussed below) that would move the world toward being comprised of such participatory and member-reflective societies.
 There are concrete guidelines for such a baseline, many of which are in the Convention, but also the restorative climate targets now being lauded by U.S. officials, democratic representative ratios, biodiversity standards, metrics for equality of opportunity, and metrics for levels of trust within particular political jurisdictions.
 The guidelines show an alignment of our most basic values, and around -280ppm restorative environmental policies, all of which begin with us truly constituting ourselves as free and equal people.

 It was wrong to assess costs and benefits in the manner that produced current entitlements because it was done in derogation of our being the inclusive, member-empowered, and participatory groups required to make such assessments.
 Polities have no authority to assign entitlements if they are not constituting themselves fairly, in this way.
-That obligation is fully implied by the Universal Declarationer of Human Rights, including Article 16 and its reference to families, but was ignored during the critical phase of the last half of the 20th Century.
-The list of costs stemming from that error is staggering: Growing levels of birth-based inequity, rising numbers of unhoused persons, disruption of even existing systems of education, exacerbation of the conditions that drive pandemics, multiplying the climate crisis on multiple levels, degrading systems of participatory democracy, heightened risk of terrorism, the knock on impacts of the relationship between population policies, the creation of communities and humans’ inclination to imitate rather than innovate beneficial behavior, and the inability to effectuate human rights amid the chaos of billions of people (including the commercial cacophony and other funded messaging ((including rent-seeking messaging from non-profits) that drowns out valuable truth), most of whom are not sufficiently prepared and empathetic to grasp and apply the system’s basic concepts.
+That obligation is fully implied by the Universal Declaration of Human Rights, including Article 16 and its reference to families, but was ignored during the critical phase of the last half of the 20th Century.
+The list of costs stemming from that error is staggering: Growing levels of birth-based inequity, rising numbers of unhoused persons, disruption of even existing systems of education, exacerbation of the conditions that drive pandemics, multiplying the climate crisis on multiple levels, degrading systems of participatory democracy, and the heightened risk of terrorism.
+There is also the knock on impacts of the relationship between population policies, the creation of communities and humans’ inclination to imitate rather than innovate beneficial behavior, and the inability to effectuate human rights amid the chaos of billions of people (including the commercial cacophony and other funded messaging ((including rent-seeking messaging from non-profits) that drowns out valuable truth), most of whom are not sufficiently prepared and empathetic to grasp and apply the system’s basic concepts.